 Moqueca Brazilian Fish Stew – The Great American Recipe

-Never did I ever imagine that I would prepare this fabulous Brazilian meal for American National Television!
+Never did I ever imagine that I would prepare this traditional Brazilian fish stew for American National Television!

 I did, it was loved and it sure surprised the heck out of the judges to discover I don’t cook inside the box of life, but rather through a vast array of life’s experiences!